Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Conclusion

 \section{Conclusion}

 This work proposes a novel Strengthened and Faster Linear Approximation (SFLA) for Wasserstein distributionally robust joint chance constraints under right-hand-side uncertainty (RHS-WDRJCC).
 The proposed SFLA enables more efficient and less conservative solutions to a class of real-world large-scale chance-constrained optimization problems, such as chance-constrained unit commitment (UC) and bilevel optimization for strategic bidding in electricity markets with chance-constrained economic dispatch.
-By applying valid inequalities to an existing linear approximation (LA) that is equivalent to the worst-case conditional value-at-risk (W-CVaR) method under specific hyperparameters, the proposed SFLA reduces the number of constraints and tightens the feasible region for the ancillary variables, resulting in a significant computational speedup.
-Despite this tightening, we prove that the proposed SFLA does not introduce additional conservativeness and can even be a less conservative inner-approximation compared to LA.
-Furthermore, we provide guidance in setting the hyperparameters of the proposed SFLA, which corresponds to the least conservativeness when hyperparameters are restricted to be uniform.
-We also analyze conditions under which the proposed SFLA is equivalent to LA and W-CVaR.
+By applying valid inequalities to an existing linear approximation (LA), the proposed SFLA reduces the number of constraints and tightens the feasible region for the ancillary variables, resulting in a significant computational speedup.
+Despite this tightening, we demonstrate that the proposed SFLA can even be a less conservative inner approximation compared to LA and the worst-case conditional value-at-risk (W-CVaR) method.
+We also extend the proposed SFLA to robustness maximizing, a decision-making paradigm that can be more interpretable to set the risk level and the Wasserstein radius.
+We prove the equivalence of the feasible regions between risk minimization and radius maximization as two formulations for robustness maximization, and show that radius maximization can be both more computationally efficient and more robust.

 Extensive numerical experiments demonstrate the superiority and significance of the proposed SFLA.
 In the UC problem, we demonstrate that the proposed SFLA achieves up to $10\times$ and on average $3.8\times$ computational speedup compared to the existing exact and strengthened MIP reformulation (ExactS) in finding comparable high-quality solutions.
 We also demonstrate that the proposed SFLA achieves approximation quality comparable to the exact reformulation ExactS, except for minor inferiority only under the combination of a high risk $\epsilon$, a large number of historical data ($N$), and a small ambiguity set radius $\theta$.
 In the bilevel strategic bidding problem where the exact formulation is not applicable due to its non-convexity, the proposed SFLA can lead to $90 \times$ computational speedup than existing linear approximation methods (LA and W-CVaR).
+In robustness maximization, the proposed SFLA demonstrated over $100\times$ computational speedup compared to other convex approximations with the same solution quality.